ImperialLabs/pagerduty-slapin/README.md

   message_data: true # True/False to accept the message data from who sent a message
   config:
     name: pager # Name of instance
-    Image: 'slapi/pagerduty-slapi' # Enter user/repo (standard docker pull procedures), you can also pull from a private repo via domain.com/repo
+    Image: 'slapi/pagerduty-slapi' # Enter user/repo (or :tag is an option as well) (standard docker pull procedures), you can also pull from a private repo via domain.com/repo
-    Labels: labels
     Env: # List of environment variables
       - PAGER_TOKEN='API_KEY' # Your API token
       - PAGER_SERVICE='SERVICE_ID' # Service(s) you wish to filter buy (Coming Soon)